raphael1688/f5xc-solutions/docs/guides/guide-virtual-site.rst

 High Level Concepts
 -------------------
-Before we discuss the migration phases I want to introduce a few concepts that we will be utilizing.
+I want to introduce a few concepts that we will be utilizing.
 The first concept is what we call a Virtual Site.
 A virtual Site provides us the ability to perform a given configuration on set (or group) of Sites.
 The second term is Origin Pool.
 An origin pool is a mechanism to configure a set of endpoints grouped together into a resource pool used in the load balancer configuration.